Paulpey13/W2V-from-scratch/README.md

 The second part is about words analogy and how to find those using vector computations.
 The corpus to find the analogies can be found at http://vectors.nlpl.eu/repository/ (French CoNLL17 corpus, number 43).

+You may have to change some files paths into main.py if necessary.

 ## Requirements

 - Python 3